bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To update the translations of the defined purview for a model instance:
+To update the translations of an instance and some relations of it:

 .. testcode:: guide_update